Heart of the Matter (Once Upon a Time in Wonderland): In Wonderland

-Alice and Cyrus is alerted by Tweedledum to escape Wonderland under Anastasia's orders upon the Jabberwocky's freedom.
+Alice and Cyrus are alerted by Tweedledum to escape Wonderland under Anastasia's orders upon the Jabberwocky's freedom.
 However, as they wouldn't want to give up on Will, they head into the castle via a tunnel to save both Will and Anastasia.
 Meanwhile, Jafar, unable to change the laws of magic due to Will's genie bottle, uses the Jabberwocky on Anastasia to find out the problem.
 As the Jabberwocky uses her magic to creep into Anastasia's memories, she accidentally reads Alice's mind, who is in the dungeon with Cyrus.
 Knowing what was the problem, she escapes the dungeon with Cyrus and seeks the White Rabbit's help to locate Will's heart.
 Using the portal, they head to Storybrooke.
 Once retrieving Will's heart, the trio returns to Wonderland and is ambushed by Jafar who steals it, but before losing his staff to them.
 Alice and Cyrus realize that the staff is Cyrus' mother.
-Jafar returns Will's heart and in order to make sure the heart was functioning properly, he kills Anastasia in-front of Will, who is in a fit upon Anastasia's death.
+Jafar returns Will's heart and, to make sure the heart was functioning properly, he kills Anastasia in front of Will, who is in a fit upon Anastasia's death.

 In Storybrooke

-Via the portal, Alice, Cyrus, and the White Rabbit arrives in the main street and heads to Will's home to find his heart.
+Via the portal, Alice, Cyrus, and the White Rabbit arrive in the main street and heads to Will's home to find his heart.
 Once inside, they find a drawing of Anastasia and realize the heart is hidden in the wall behind the drawing.
-Using some darts, they uncover a box with Will's heart and returns to Wonderland.
+Using some darts, they uncover a box with Will's heart and return to Wonderland.